GiacomoGuidotto/Wave.Server/documentation/set_up.md

 #### Test correct configuration

-To check if it all went well type:
+To check if it all went fine, type:

 `sudo apache2ctl configtest`

-You should expect `Syntax OK`
+You should expect `Syntax OK`.

 ### MySQL database